No products in the cart.

-As with most houseplants, this one can also be bothered with pests and diseases, as seen here:
+As with most houseplants, this one can also be bothered by pests and diseases, as seen here:

-- As the plant has fleshy stalks, you find aphids, mealybugs, and scales loving the leaves.
+As the plant has fleshy stalks, you find aphids, mealybugs, spider mites, and scales loving the leaves.

-- You can give your plant bathing on the day you water them and make sure the leaves dry out.
+You can bathe your plants when you water them and ensure the leaves dry out.

-- Lastly, you can use an organic insecticide like soap or neem oil.
+Lastly, you can use an organic insecticidal soap or neem oil.

 Here are some other common problems:

-- Fading dull leaves turning a deep green can be the result of low light.
+Fading dull leaves turning a deep green can result from low light.
 You can move your plant to a bright spot.

-- Leaves drooping and falling off are exposure to chilly drafts and if it is standing outside, rather bring it indoors.
-Also, check for root rot at the base as it looks soggy or dislodged.
-If it has this problem you can try to propagate it.
+Leaves drooping and falling off are exposed to chilly drafts; if it stands outside, bring it indoors.
+Also, check for root rot at the base, as it looks soggy or dislodged.
+If it has this problem, you can try to propagate it.

-- Burnt leaf edges are too much sun, or it can be chemical salts in the water.
+Burnt leaf edges are too much sun or can be chemical salts in the water.

-- Yellowing leaves are a sign that your plant needs more nutrients, and using a fertilizer can help.
+Yellowing leaves are a sign that your plant needs more nutrients, and using a fertilizer can.